Skip to content

 • Shimmying through narrow spaces

 The ATM Caves are limestone caves, and as such they are very wet.
 They are also very rocky.
-You have to swim to even get into the caves, and even before that you’re wading through a river with a rope as a handhold.
+You have to swim to even get into the caves, and even before that you have to walk through a waist-deep river and hold onto a rope!

 Inside, there are a few extremely narrow walkways, including one where you have to walk sideways and raise your head up to avoid a sharp rock that would otherwise cut you.
 Even so, it’s worth noting that I am very claustrophobic and had little to no problems traversing these caves.